 Courtesy of Candice Masters at Gourmet Country.
 If you’ve never had a raw dessert, you’re in for a treat, even if it sounds odd.
 Trust me, it’s great!

-This gluten-free, dairy-free torte will surpass your expectations.
+Densely rich and chocolatey, this gluten-free, dairy-free torte will surpass your expectations.
 It did mine.
-It is rich, flavorful and absolutely delicious.
 It’s perfect for vegans as well as those of us who can’t tolerate gluten or dairy.
-A sensational, show-stopping dessert.
+A sensational, show-stopping dessert, it’s especially good with raspberries and raspberry coulis.
+Even those people who recoil at the idea of tofu, would never guess that this dessert contains tofu.